skuma251/skuma251/README.md

 - 🐟 I started coding since 2016 as a Software Engineer at Cognizant, focused on API and Integration.
   * 🌐 Loved building things for the Web
   * 📅 Fell in love with Scrum

+- :zap: In my free time, I solve problems on LeetCode and read tech articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/subham-kumar-7bb5ba111/)